yangm97/renovate/docs/development/configuration.md

 ## Configuration Methods

-Renovate's bot admin settings can be configured via any of these methods:
+Renovate's global config can be configured via any of these methods:

 - Configuration file
 - Environment variables